hoheinzollern/interval/README.md

     prove goals that are feasible using automatic differentiation.
 As with `i_autodiff`, the `i_taylor` parameter is only meaningful for the `interval` and `interval_intro` tactics.
-It is implicit for the `integral` and `integral_intro` tactics, as Taylor models of the integrand are computed with respect to the integration variable.
+It is implicit for the `integral`, `integral_intro`, and `plot` tactics, as Taylor models of the integrand (respectively, plotted function) are computed with respect to its variable.

   - `i_degree (d:nat)`